rsksmart/rif-marketplace-dev/README.md

 ### Contracts Methods Execution, Access to dRBTC

-The devnet contracts are owned by the wallet of rskj clinet running on the cache dev infrastructure node.
+The devnet contracts are owned by the wallet of rskj client running on the cache dev infrastructure node.

 To pefrorm any operations like deployment, contracts call: